The disused quarry at Winspit is a fantastic place to explore, with its craggy rocks, echoing cave tunnels, and wide, expansive sea views.

 Enthusiasts come from all over the UK to take part in the event typically held in August.

 Winspit is on privately-owned land and climbing may be dangerous.
 Visitors explore at their own risk.

 However, whilst climbing is not strictly allowed, Winspit has still become a very popular climbing spot for experienced climbers and groups who come with safety ropes and equipment, with a section of ‘Quarryman’s wall’ being relatively sheltered and well-bolted and regarded as permissible climbing.

 There are various other climbing sites around the coast here, such as at Dancing Ledge, and some are subject to seasonal restrictions for the protection of nesting birds.

 How to get to Winspit

-For your SatNav: BH19 3LE
+For your SatNav: BH19 3LE (For parking in Worth Matravers‘ village car park)

-Park in Worth Matravers‘ village car park.
-Walk down the hill past The Square and Compass, past the village green and duckpond, and past the row of houses down London Row.
+Continue on by the village green and duckpond, and past the row of houses down London Row.

 Walk down through the grazing field till you reach a gate, which will take you on to the track that leads to Winpsit.